franye3/learning-react/README.md

 # learning-react
-Just to get to know about ReactJs! ;)
+I will soon be, a wonderful expert, in ReactJs! ;)